ulfalizer/Kconfiglib/README.md

 unlikely to be exactly what you want as a user (hence why they're internal :).
 Patches are welcome too of course. ;)

+ * At least two things make it a bit awkward to replicate a 'menuconfig'-like interface in Kconfiglib at the moment.
+APIs could be added if needed.

+   * There are no good APIs for figuring out what other symbols change in value when the value of some symbol is changed.

+   * 'menuconfig' sometimes creates menus implicitly by looking at dependencies.
+     For example, a list of symbols where all symbols depend on the first symbol might create such a menu rooted at the first symbol.
+Recreating such "cosmetic" menus might be awkard.

  * [fpemud](https://github.com/fpemud) has put together [Python
 bindings](https://github.com/fpemud/pylkc) to internal functions in the C implementation.
 This is an alternative to Kconfiglib's all-Python approach.